 Step 2: Then go to the Backup interface where the system related partitions have been selected by this software.
 Hence, you only need to specify a destination path to save the system image file.

 Step 3: Next, MiniTool ShadowMaker returns to the Backup page.
-Here, you can use Schedule, Scheme and Options features to make advanced settings for the backup.
-Finally, click Back up Now to start the backup operation which can be viewed in Manage interface.
+Here, you can use the Schedule, Scheme and Options features (accessing them by clicking Options) to make advanced settings for the backup.
+Finally, click Back Up Now to start the backup operation which can be viewed in Manage interface.

 - The Best Way to Back up Laptop to External Hard Drive in Windows